Financial Literacy

 Grundy Bank takes pride in providing financial literacy to local high schools including: Morris Community High School, Minooka Central Community High School, Seneca High School, Reed-Custer High School and Wilmington High School.

-If you are interested in having Grundy Bank visit your high school and present on current financial literacy topics, please contact Marketing & Sales Director, Christine Mendez at (815) 513-2241 or email at cmendez@grundy.bank.
+If you are interested in having Grundy Bank visit your high school and present on current financial literacy topics, please contact Marketing Director, Ava Terry at aterry@grundy.bank.

 The Bank Tour: Learning About Finance Through Play